 Most mortgage loans in Denmark are originated with a 30-year maturity.
 The issuing bank finances each mortgage with a fixed-rate or floating-rate bond, whose coupon is tied to the interest rate on the mortgage.
 Some borrowers can have mortgages financed through a single 30-year fixed-rate bond, matching the full term of the mortgage.
 However, borrowers may have a floating-rate mortgage financed by a bond with a shorter duration.
 In the latter case, the mortgage bank must commit to refinancing the bond to cover the full term of the mortgage--for example, this could mean refinancing a five-year fixed-rate bond every five years for 30 years.
 In turn, the borrower must accept the interest rate change on his or her mortgage that follows each refinancing.
 Because of these requirements, we model the cash flow of the mortgage and the covered bonds as matched throughout the transaction's life.
-Currently, about 20% of the bonds mature in more than 20 years and the weighted-average maturity of the bonds in capital center B is somewhat over 13 years.
+Currently, three quarters of the outstanding covered bonds mature in 10 years' time and about one quarter in more than 20 years.
+The weighted-average maturity of the bonds in capital center B is somewhat over 14 years.